dnorman/perl-DBR/APP_SETUP.md

 Setting up your DBR application
 ===
-This guide is intended to get you quickly set up the environment for your first DBR application.
+This guide is intended to help you quickly set up the environment for your first DBR application.

 *FIRST* Before reading this